• Menu

 Tests should include alkalinity, hardness, hydrogen sulfide, iron, manganese, pH, and total dissolved solids.
 Knowing the iron content in well water is crucial as it impacts water quality and safety.
 If the water is tea-colored or yellowish-clear, a tannin test is recommended.

 For health-related concerns, include a test for total coliform, E. coli (fecal coliform), and nitrate.
-If infants and children are drinking water, a complete mineral, metal, and bacteriological test from a state-certified laboratory is recommended.
+If infants and children will be drinking the water, a complete mineral, metal, and bacteriological test from a State-certified laboratory is recommended.

 If the source of water is a public water system and you experience iron-related problems, it is important to contact a utility official to determine whether the red water is from the public system or from the home’s plumbing or piping.